surenale/restfulApi/README.md

 # restfulApi
  restful api for student registration

-restful api using complte CRUD operation using POST,GET,PATCH and DELETE methods
+restful api on complete CRUD operation using POST,GET,PATCH and DELETE methods